wp-plugins/custom-login/readme.txt

 Why yes there is, you can purchase the [PRO](http://extendd.com/plugin/custom-login-pro/) version on [http://extendd.com](http://extendd.com).

 = Why create this plugin? =
 I created this plugin to allow for custom login of any WordPress login screen.
-See working example at: [TheFrosty](http://thefrosty.com/wp-login.php?action=login).
+See working example on: [Extendd.com](http://extendd.com/wp-login.php?action=login).

 = Where can I upload and share my cool login screen? = Check out the newly created [Flickr group](http://flickr.com/groups/custom-login/)!
 Upload and add it to our pool!